semiprime/pygenda/docs/known_issues.md

 * Many event properties are not implemented (details, attendees, attachments, etc.)

-* Many todo item properties are not implemented (due date, status etc.) and they can only be sorted by priority
+* Many todo item properties are not implemented (due date, time etc.) and they can only be sorted by priority

 * Repeated event UI missing many elements (more complete repeat by